 If you have other questions or concerns about the new Express Entry programme, I suggest that you contact an immigration lawyer to provide you with more detailed information.

-Deidre S. Powell is a lawyer, mediator, and notary public who is a member of the Jamaican and Ontario, Canada bars, with main office located in Ottawa, Ontario, Canada.
-Her areas of practice are in immigration, personal injury, commercial, family, and administration of estates.
+Deidre S. Powell is a lawyer, mediator, and notary public who is a member of the Jamaican and Ontario, Canada bars, with main office located in Ottawa, Ontario.
+Her areas of practice are in immigration, personal injury, real estate, family and administration of estates.
 She is on the roster of mediators for Ottawa, Toronto, and the Dispute Resolution Foundation of Jamaica.
-Submit your questions and comments to: Email:email@example.com.
-Subject line: Immigration.
-Find her on Facebook: jamaicanlawyer.
-Tel: 613-695-8777.
+Email: firstname.lastname@example.org.
+Subject line: Immigration Tel: 613-695-8777.
+Find her on facebook.com/JamaicanLawyer